By ChartExpo Content Team

 Some folks love the extremes; they’re the ones picking “strongly agree” or “strongly disagree” on surveys.
 Others prefer a more moderate stance, avoiding any strong commitment.
 Both extremes and moderate responding biases can distort the true sentiment of the survey population, pulling data toward either end of the scale.

 First impressions matter, even in surveys for business.
-The anchoring effect happens when initial information or values provided in a survey influence how people respond to subsequent questions.
+The anchoring effect, also known as anchoring bias, occurs when initial information or values provided in a survey influence how people respond to subsequent questions, potentially skewing their answers.

 For example, if an early question suggests that most people engage in a behavior, respondents might be swayed to agree that they do too, impacting the accuracy of customer behavior analytic insights.